BleuLlama/BLuB/README.md

 	50 PL "Done!
 Try 'list' now!"
 	60 EN

+## Turn on autorun (POKE EEPROM)

+This puts three bytes at the end of the EEPROM which trigger us to auto-run the program at startup time.
+As it is, we load the program from EEPROM to RAM at startup time automatically.
+If the final three bytes of the EEPROM are 'B', 'L', 1, (or in decimal, 66, 76, 1) then we will run the program also.

+You will need to adjust the 4093..4095 numbers to match the EEPROM in your Arduino.
+The numbers to use here are:

+- ATmega168, ATmega8: 509, 510, 511
+- ATmega328: 1021, 1022, 1023
+- ATmega1280, ATmega2560, Desktop: 4093, 4094, 4095

+And here is the simple program to poke these values into EEPROM

+	10 EO 4093 66
+	20 EO 4094 76
+	30 EO 4095 1
+	40 EN

 ## Blink the LED (pin 8)
 	10 RE Blink the LED a bit